-Aoraki Mackenzie International Dark Sky Reserve was established in 2012, and at 4300 square kilometres, it is the largest such reserve in the world.
+Aoraki Mackenzie International Dark Sky Reserve was established in 2012, and at 4300 square kilometres, it’s the largest such reserve in the world.
 The most vital factor for a dark sky reserve is lack of light pollution, so it has to be in a remote location.
-The reserve includes Aoraki Mt Cook National Park, and the towns of Lake Tekapo, Twizel and Mt Cook.
-The best way to get there is in the comfort of a rental car, as there are no scheduled air or rail links to these locations.
+The reserve includes Aoraki Mt Cook National Park and the towns of Lake Tekapo, Twizel, and Mt Cook.
+The best way to get there is by way of a rental car, as there are no scheduled air or rail links to these locations.

-Try these walks for a personal stargazing experience: Pines Beach walk- From Cowans Hill lookout car park to the Church of the Good Shepherd, is an easy walk through partly forest terrain, across Lilybank Rd to the lake shore where you can choose from these 2 options to base your star gazing destination… left to the Church of the Good Shepherd or right to Pines Beach.
-You will notice, driving around at night, that there is limited artificial light in the township of Lake Tekapo, and you'll need to slow right down to read the street signs.
-This is all part of keeping light pollution down for the dark sky reserve.
+For a personal stargazing experience, check out the Pines Beach walk, which runs from the Cowans Hill lookout carpark to the Church of the Good Shepherd.
+It’s an easy walk across Lilybank Road to the lakefront, where you can choose from two trails to enjoy a spot of stargazing: left to the Church of the Good Shepherd or right to Pines Beach.
+You’ll notice, driving around at night, that there is limited artificial light in the township of Lake Tekapo, so you may need to slow down in order to read the street signs.

-Freedom Camping: check out the Lake Pukaki site (The Pines) on Hayman Rd.
-Although there are no facilities available, it's free and you will be treated with breathtaking sunrise and sunset views.
+Check out the Lake Pukaki campsite (The Pines) on Hayman Rd.
+Although there are no facilities available, it's free, and you’ll be treated to breathtaking sunrise and sunset views.

-Obviously the stars are there all year around, but in the winter months, you also have the chance to see the Aurora Australis, or Southern Lights.
-You need a clear night, with strong activity of solar winds, when the moon is at its darkest.
-Aurora Australis is hard to predict, so it is more about being in the right place at the right time.
+While the stars shine all year around, the winter months offer a chance for you to see the Aurora Australis (Southern Lights).
+You need a clear night with strong solar winds when the moon is at its darkest.
+Aurora Australis can be hard to predict, so it’s about being in the right place at the right time.